Amina-H1/Project-2/README.md

 The `splinter` was imported onto [Jupyter notebook](https://github.com/Amina-H1/Project-2/blob/main/Extract%20CSV_Splinter.ipynb) and the browser was accessed through this method.
 By entering the `URL` for the Datastore website, the automated splinter was able to extract the two data sources in the CSV file format: [borough_deaths](https://github.com/Amina-H1/Project-2/blob/main/Resources/phe_deaths_london_boroughs.csv) and [borough_vaccines](https://github.com/Amina-H1/Project-2/blob/main/Resources/phe_vaccines_age_london_boroughs.csv).

 #### **2. Tranform**
+In this step, the downloaded CSV files using the extract procedure are first loaded into the data frames.
+The dataframes defined are phe_deaths_data_df & phe_vaccines_data_df.
+Removed some of the unncecessary columns from phe_vaccines_data_df and renamed it to phe_vaccines_data_df_updated.
+Renamed the index column in both of the data frames to "id" to match the tables creatd in the postgresql.
+After that the loading process starts to load data into the postgresql.

 #### **3. Load**
 In this step of the ETL process, the incoming data will be loaded into the target database using MySQL.